Skip to main content

 newarray: 669ms

-Back to the original problem - we need to make sure that the players can't send falsified/modified information back to the server to gain advantage by doing so.
-That means, that everytime we call the playCard()
+Back to the original problem.
+We need to make sure players can’t send falsified information to the server for an advantage.
+Every time we call playCard(), we verify two things:

-Here's the code snippet that achieves this (note, I have removed some irrelevant lines):
+Here’s the code that does this (I’ve removed some irrelevant lines):

 socket.emit('playCard', { tableID: 1, playedCard: playedCard, index: index });